kimjw850511/UEPSP/README.md

 # UEPSP
 Unified Embedding for Polypharmacy Side effect Prediction.

-Source codes for implementing an embedding method for polypharmacy side effect prediction based on the knowledge graph.
+Source codes and data for implementing method proposed in the paper 'An unified embedding approach for polypharmacy side effect prediction using knowledge graphs'.
-It will is provided after peer-review process of the Bioinformatics journal.
+It will is provided after peer-review process of a journal.